Skip to content

 CTA Insight

-Work Type is the architect’s best friend — it templates Work Orders with default duration, required skills, and auto-creation of Service Appointments.
+Work Type templates Work Orders with default duration, required skills, and auto-creation of Service Appointments.
 Always recommend Work Types to standardize job definitions across the organization.

 Scheduling & Optimization Engine

-The scheduling engine is the heart of Field Service.
+The scheduling engine is the core of Field Service.
 It determines which technician gets which job, when, and in what order.
-Salesforce now offers Enhanced Scheduling and Optimization (ESO) as the modern replacement for the legacy managed package optimizer.
+Enhanced Scheduling and Optimization (ESO) is the modern replacement for the legacy managed package optimizer.

 Scheduling Policy Components